 A PDF letter or scan of your posted No Claims Bonus letter.
 Email confirmation, policy documents and screenshots of your No Claims Bonus are not acceptable.

 Must be dated after your previous policy has expired or been cancelled.
-Pre-issued letters cannot be accepted.
+Pre-issued letters cannot be accepted as they may not include up to date information.

 Must be in the name of the policyholder (for sole traders), an active director listed on Companies House as at inception of the policy, or in the limited company name.